 Wow, it's the future, it's amazing!…

-The musicians who visit the Syos workshop are always impressed by the technology used to craft the mouthpieces.
+The musicians who visit the Syos workshop are always impressed by the technology used to craft our mouthpieces.
 But how does 3D printing work?
 What are the advantages and disadvantages of this method?
-A small presentation guide is delivered here.
+Here's a whistle-stop tour of the world of 3D printing.

 Additive manufacturing is the official name for 3D printing.
-Unlike machining, which consists of starting with a block of material and removing matter until you reach the desired shape, additive manufacturing starts from scratch and the material is added and agglomerated little by little until the object is fully complete.
+Unlike machining, which consists of starting with a block of material and chipping away until you reach the desired shape, additive manufacturing starts with nothing and the material is added and agglomerated little by little until the object is complete.

 The different technologies